 Internationalization – When it comes to translating your application into foreign languages, Globalize, powered by I18n API, comes in handy.
 Globalize adds translations of your website’s content to ActiveRecord models, which is especially useful when you deal with translation of non-static database content.

-If you’re going to write automated tests for your applications (which is integral to building RoR apps), there are several gems that will come in handy.
+If you’re going to write automated tests for your applications (which is integral to building RoR apps), there are several awesome Ruby gems that will come in handy.
 While working on our projects, we use RSpec, factory_girl, Capybara, shoulda-matchers, database_cleaner and simplecov to save time and effort.

 We write our unit tests with RSpec – a testing framework mainly used in BDD and TDD environments.
 RSpec’s syntax is neat and descriptive, so tests (or specs) are written as closely as possible to ‘human’ language.
 RSpec is an effective tool for testing behavior of a model or a library.